-The Company performed a probability-weighted assessment to estimate the achievement of each of the triggering events and determined the fair value of the LookingGlass Earnout Shares.
-Management's estimate of the fair value of the LookingGlass Earnout Shares is \$2.0 million as of July 31, 2023 and April 21, 2023.
+The fair value of the LookingGlass Earnout Shares includes the shares that have been earned and will be issued on the twelve and eighteen-month anniversaries of the transaction date.
+The fair value of the LookingGlass Earnout Shares was \$0.8 million and \$2.0 million as of October 31, 2023 and April 21, 2023, respectively.